Female education: Colonial

 Early colonial forms of education on the West African coasts, particularly among the Dahomey, Asante and Yorùbá people, were pioneered by missionaries and institutions that were trying to educate religious thought in addition to teaching more traditional western educational topics such as reading and writing.
-As early as 1529, King John III of Portugal had given instruction to open schools and provide education in "religious thought, reading and writing" and for the instructors to be paid by the pupil.
-For women in particular however, these colonial forms of education brought with them European ideals of women's roles in the family, society and economy.
+As early as 1529, King John III of Portugal had instructed to open schools and provide education in "religious thought, reading and writing" and for the instructors to be paid by the pupil.
+For women in particular, however, these colonial forms of education brought with them European ideals of women's roles in the family, society, and economy.
 These Western ideas of womanhood oftentimes contrasted with women's roles in the economy, society, or in the home.
 For example, Igbo women had associations known as Mikiri, which were economic and social forums for women in which they discussed direct action to enforce their interests, which were largely misunderstood and disregarded by various British colonial administrations.
 Hence, as the colonial administrations introduced schools to the region, they ignored educating women to fill economic roles in the community.
 The educational ideal of men as "breadwinners", i.e. the primary financial support of a nuclear family structure, was introduced by successive British colonial governments in West Africa.

-One of the groups of people that the colonial governments in West Africa put heavy import on educating were the mixed children of white people, typically men, and indigenous people, typically women.
-In the pre-British era of Ghanaian history, when much of the interaction between indigenous people and Europeans was through Dutch traders, mixed race children of traders and indigenous people were removed from their indigenous communities and placed in Dutch educational institutions in Ghana.
+One of the groups of people that the colonial governments in West Africa put heavy emphasis on educating were the mixed children of white people, typically men, and indigenous people, typically women.
+In the pre-British era of Ghanaian history, when much of the interaction between indigenous people and Europeans was through Dutch traders, mixed-race children of traders and indigenous people were removed from their indigenous communities and placed in Dutch educational institutions in Ghana.
 In these early colonial schools the education was also gendered by Western standards: the boys were educated from a young age to be military officers in the Dutch army and the girls were educated to be married to Dutch military officers in the region.

 One of the other ways through which colonizing countries were able to exert influence and indirect rule over the indigenous people was through maternal education.
 In colonial Ghana, Methodist missionaries led classes teaching western methods of hygiene and child birth to the indigenous mothers or mothers-to-be.
 The missionaries tried to construct an ideal of motherhood that matched white European middle-class standards, irrespective of the social context of the ideals of motherhood in place in the Asante societies they were located in.